papadanku/papadanku.github.io/doc/source/blog/opticalflow.rst

    The code contains **generic** functions, so you may need to change some parts of the code so it is compatible with your setup.

 .. code-block:: none
-    :caption: Converting RGB to YCoCg-R
+    :caption: Converting sRGB to YCoCg-R

     /*
         Malvar, H., & Sullivan, G. (2003).
 YCoCg-R: A color space with RGB reversibility and low dynamic range.
 ISO/IEC JTC1/SC29/WG11 and ITU-T SG16 Q, 6.